srinman/aks-samples/customsc.md

 https://learn.microsoft.com/en-us/azure/aks/azure-files-csi?source=recommendations#create-a-custom-storage-class

 Following sample creates Standard_LRS type storage in myappstoragerg resource group and it creates private endpoint in pesubt which is in aks-vnet aksresourcerg.
 You can create more custom storage classes with different parameters based on requirements.

+Cluster managed identity needs to be provided appropriate access (if placed in different resource group)

 ```
 kind: StorageClass